JuliaPlots/PlotlyJS.jl/docs/src/syncplots.md

 We will now look at how to combine traces and a layout to create a plot.

-We'll also discuss how to integrate with various frontends
+We'll also discuss how to integrate with various frontends.

 ## `Plot`